neverware-mirrors/bind9/doc/notes/notes-current.rst

   thus both UDP and TCP performance was limited to a single-thread on systems without load-balancing socket support.
 This has been fixed on all platforms except Windows.
 [GL #2137]

+- Only assign threads to cpus in the cpu affinity set.
+[GL #2245]